Details of practice

 James both prosecutes and defends in FCA cases, notably the insider dealing case of Mr Uberoi.
 He is also instructed by the Competition and Markets Authority on cartel matters.

-Chambers UK 2015 rightly describes James as “vastly experienced” in extradition.
-He has appeared for foreign governments and fugitives in courts at all levels.
-Notable cases include Bermingham, Derby and Mulgrew “The Nat West Three” and the Tollman case.
+Chambers UK rightly describes James as “vastly experienced” in extradition.
+Notable cases include Bermingham, Derby and Mulgrew: “The Nat West Three” and the Tollman case.

-His commercial experience includes appearances before the Commercial Court and in the Court of Appeal Civil division on issues of contempt of court, self-incrimination and the extent of the Bayer v Winter jurisdiction.
+His commercial experience includes appearances before the Commercial Court and in the Court of Appeal Civil division on issues of contempt of court and self-incrimination.

 He specialises in acting for third parties in respect of internal investigations, witness summons, SFO s.2 notices and international cooperation (MLA).
 He has experience of private prosecutions.
 For some years he acted as outside criminal counsel for Microsoft.